Dan-Theriault/Null-Pointers/HeuristicEval.md

 ### Ivan

+Source reports don't save across accounts (3)

 ### Aaron

-On main application page all buttons are in verb form except for "source reports" and "purity reports" (2) On Report Water Purity page the cancel button text is cut off (1) On Report Water Source Page, View Water Source Page, and View Water Purity Page there is no header so it is confusing about what page you are on.
+On main application page all buttons are in verb form except for "source reports" and "purity reports" (2)

+On Report Water Purity page the cancel button text is cut off (1)

+On Report Water Source Page, View Water Source Page, and View Water Purity Page there is no header so it is confusing about what page you are on.
 (2)

+### Amethyst Sanders

+Welcome: no app name, no description.
+2

+View All Reports: different back to application button 1

+Profile: needs edited before report can be made, but this is not stated before trying to make the report 4

+When Adding a Report: says cancel instead of back to application.
+Either could work.
+1

+Purity Reports: acts like there are 4 default reports, but they are not real 3

+Source Reports: added reports do not show on other user accounts 3

+Edit Profile: after updated the title and the email text  get swapped if you go back to the page 4

+Map: slow to update 1

+Help: not really helpful 1